-Burial dates for James Uche and Olumide Bakare announced - NAIJ.COM - Nigeria Today
+Remains of Olumide Bakare to be buried on Friday - Information Nigeria - Nigeria Today

 |

+Veteran Nollywood actor, Olumide Bakare, who died on Saturday, April 22, is to be laid to rest on Friday in Ibadan, the Oyo State capital.
+The burial arrangement is slated to commence with a service of songs on Thursday and the remains will be laid to …

-Burial dates for James Uche and Olumide Bakare announced
+Olumide Bakare burial plan announced

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.